alh1m1k/WebKeyboard-for-StarCitizen/README.md

   | `Landing System (Deploy)`  |    *    | `ralt+n`  | no  |
   | `Landing System (Retract)` | `alt+n` |     *     | no  |

 > [!NOTE]
-  > Switch configuration implement "simplified" mode: when its active and `switched-off` == `switched-on` it's behave like oneshot.
+> The controls type "switch" implement "simplified" mode: when its active and `switched-off` == `switched-on` it's behave like "oneshot" type.
 > Mode disabled if any of its requirements not met.
-It is a way for switch to coexist with default game settings.
+It is a way for "switch" to coexist with default game settings.

 > [!WARNING]
-  > Some switchers (like missile mode, salvage mode, limiters, turret) transfer control to different page or screen.
+> Some switch type controls (like missile mode, salvage mode, limiters, turret) transfer control to different page or screen.
-  > Such feature not work in simplified mode.
+> Such feature not work in "simplified" mode.
 Set up the switches completely to use dedicated mode pages.
 > Control within its configuration provide description with explanation tips and hints but also game setting path for every control state.

 The application consists of several screens connected by transition buttons.<br/>
 Each screen consists of pages, the transition is provided by swiping.<br/>